Updated on December 16th, 2024

 Finding scholarship opportunities for higher education can be challenging in its own right, but when your student also has to dodge scholarship scams, it is even more daunting.

 Some companies use fake scholarship applications to collect people’s personal data and sell it to third parties.
 Others gather information that allows them to steal the identity of anyone who applies.
 Some even charge students to apply and then don’t award scholarships, allowing them to take off with the money.
+Verifying offers of financial aid is crucial to avoid falling victim to these scams related to scholarships and educational funding.

 If you want to make sure your student avoids scholarship fraud and scams, here’s what you need to know.